akshaybankapure/new-interns-help/mini-project.md

    ```
 3. Open the browser at `http://localhost:5173/` to see your project running.

+4. Then push the code to `main` branch itself.

 ---

 ## **🟢 Step 1: Creating the `Task` Class (Encapsulation & Constructors)**